JordanBlount/cursoseresumos/resources.md

   - (done) Add Radix UI (along with tailwind stuff)
   - (done) Style links and buttons
   - (done) Create search
-  - Add CMS (Sanity or Contentful; look for one that supports Brazilian Portuguese)
+  - (done) Add CMS (Sanity or Contentful; look for one that supports Brazilian Portuguese)

 - Fine details to finish